 Bobcats taken outside of New Mexico must be tagged in the state where taken and will not be tagged in New Mexico.

 Be sure your pelt is properly tagged before attempting to sell it.
 Fur dealers may not purchase a pelt that has not been tagged.

 Furbearer auction.
-NMDGF photo by Elise Goldstein.
+NMDGF photo

 Beware of Rabies